Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/interim/Experiment report.md

 There are several parts of the system that can be modelled.
-Unofrtunately, most of them lack clear specifications and thorough data to base the predictions on.
-The basic model would aim to, based on the heat transfer properties and current in the cell, determine the temperature difference over the Peltier cell and hence its effectiveness.
-This analysis is possible to do, but difficult without knowing the exact properties opf the cold and hot sinks.
+Unfortunately, most of them lack clear specifications and thorough data to base the predictions on.
+The basic model would aim to, based on the heat transfer properties and current in the cell (using the characteristics in figure above), determine the temperature difference over the Peltier cell and hence its effectiveness.
+This analysis is possible to do, but difficult without knowing the exact properties of the cold and hot sinks.

+Hence, we aimed to design teh experiment as an upper bound.
+The water heat exchanger was purchased as suitable for use in a high end desktop, likely above the price range and size possible in the kiosk.
+A very strong Peltier cell was specified to achieve a temperature drop measurable with our sensors.
+The final seetup would require a whole array of Peltier cells, but for simplicity we experimented with just one.

 # Results